 |Years Coached||Record||Win %||Playoff record||Playoff win %|

 Mike McCoy is a football coach in the National Football League (NFL) and has been the quarterbacks coach for the Jacksonville Jaguars since 2022.
-Prior to this season, he coached for the Carolina Panthers, Denver Broncos, San Diego Chargers, and Arizona Cardinals for nineteen seasons.
-His most recent position was with the Cardinals as their offensive coordinator.
+During this time period, the Jaguars compiled a 17-11-0 record.
 He was the head coach of the San Diego Chargers from 2013 until the 2016 season, during which time the Chargers went 27-37-0.
 During his career he was a head coach for four seasons.
 He was fired from the Chargers on Sunday, January 1, 2017.

 During his time as head coach and offensive coordinator he coached three players to award-winning seasons.
 As the offensive coordinator for the Broncos Peyton Manning won Comeback Player of the Year.
 As the head coach for the Chargers Philip Rivers won Comeback Player of the Year and Joey Bosa won AP Defensive Rookie of the Year.

 Before he was a head coach, McCoy served as an assistant coach for George Seifert, John Fox, Josh McDaniels, Vance Joseph, Steve Wilks, and Doug Pederson.
 Nine of these years were spent on Fox's coaching staff.
 During his time as head coach, three assistant coaches, (Frank Reich, Nick Sirianni, and Shane Steichen) on his coaching staff were hired as head coaches across the league.
 His coaching tree has combined for a record of 80-60-1 in the regular season and 3-4 in the playoffs during their ten seasons as head coach after serving on his coaching staffs.